stefanbirkner/travis-deploy-to-maven-central/README.md

     travis encrypt PASSPHRASE=... --pro --add
     travis encrypt SONATYPE_USERNAME=... --pro --add
     travis encrypt SONATYPE_PASSWORD=... --pro --add

+You also need to encrupt the file with the GPG keys.

+    travis encrypt-file deployment/signingkey.asc deployment/signingkey.asc.enc --pro --add

+Delete the unencrypted file afterwards

+    rm deployment/signingkey.asc

 The flag `--pro` must not be used if your project is still built on travis-ci.org (all new projects are built on travis-ci.com).